RocketChat/docs-old/guides/rocket.chat-voice-channel/getting-started-with-voice-channel/configure-without-previously-having-a-pbx-server/README.md

 ## 1. Prepare FreePBX

 \
-Install your FreePBX server, as usual (that’s out of the scope of this tutorial), and update it using your OS package manager.
-In such a case it’s:
+Install your FreePBX server, as usual (thatÃÂ¢ÃÂÃÂs out of the scope of this tutorial), and update it using your OS package manager.
+In such a case itÃÂ¢ÃÂÃÂs:

 ```
 yum update -y
 ```

 Enter your server web interface [http://your.domain.name](http://your.domain.name/) and set password and update settings, and do the activation process.
-Do not skip the activation process as you’ll need some features later that are only available if you activate your server instance.
+Do not skip the activation process as youÃÂ¢ÃÂÃÂll need some features later that are only available if you activate your server instance.
 Complete the firewall basic configuration.

 ## 2. Configure the FreePBX firewall